 Students enrolled in this course must prepare a research paper under the supervision of a member of the faculty who will determine, prior to registration, whether the work required for the topic justifies 1 or 2 credit hours.
 The course is limited to graduate students who have had a seminar or comparable course in the field of proposed research.
 Students are responsible for obtaining an advisor from the full- or part-time faculty who is willing to sponsor their research.
 Written approval by the faculty supervisor, the graduate program director, and either the senior associate dean for academic affairs or associate dean for academic affairs is required prior to registration.
 Work must be completed within the semester.
-Students may repeat this course once for credit with the approval of the dean of students, but students may not take more than a total of 2 credits in this course under supervi-
+Students may repeat this course once for credit with the approval of the Dean of Students Office, but students may not take more than a total of 2 credits in this course under supervision of parttime faculty members.
+The availability or non-availability of this course to particular students does not preclude any students from enrolling in Law 6656.
+(Research paper)